bongnv/blog/content/blog/2020-05-10-dark-theme-with-gatsby/index.md

 ### Adding CSS

-My website uses [Tailwindcss](https://tailwindcss.com/) which has no support for dark theme out of the box.
+My website uses [TailwindCSS](https://tailwindcss.com/) which has no support for dark themes out of the box.
 Therefore, I need to create a CSS file to have different color schemes for light and dark variants.
 The `vars.css` would look like:

 ```css
 :root {